krb5/krb5/doc/rst_source/krb_build/options2configure.rst

    This option sets the directory for locally modifiable single-machine data.
    In Kerberos, this mostly is useful for setting a location for the KDC data files, as they will be installed in *LOCALSTATEDIR/krb5kdc*, which is by default *PREFIX/var/krb5kdc*.

  --with-netlib[=libs]

     Allows for suppression of or replacement of network libraries.
     By default, Kerberos V5 configuration will look for *-lnsl* and *-lsocket*.
-    If your operating system has a broken resolver library or fails to pass the tests in 'src/tests/resolv' you will need to use this option.
+    If your operating system has a broken resolver library or fails to pass the tests in 'src/tests/resolv', you will need to use this option.

  --with-tcl=TCLPATH

     Some of the unit-tests in the build tree rely upon using a program in Tcl.
     The directory specified by *TCLPATH* specifies where the Tcl header file (TCLPATH/include/tcl.h)
-    as well as where the Tcl library should be found (TCLPATH/lib).
+    as well as where the Tcl library (TCLPATH/lib)  should be found.

  --enable-dns-for-realm